Session types in AttendFirst: work and break categories

 | Outdoor Duty | Work | General field duty outside the office |

-Start with the three defaults and add more as the team needs more granularity.
+Start with the three defaults and add more as needed.

 Renaming or removing a session type